 - Column X: Lifetime Reach of Fans

 - Column AA: Lifetime Engaged Fans

 - Column AC: Lifetime Fans Talking About This

 Check Specific Consumptions Data

 Now do exactly what you just did, but within the fifth tab for Consumptions.
-This time, you’ll want to find the difference between time ranges for each type of Consumption (Link Clicks, Photo Views, Video Plays, Other Clicks).
+This time, you’ll want to find the difference between time ranges for each type of Consumption (The link click metric measures all clicks on links that drive users to properties on and off of Facebook., Photo Views, Video Plays, Other Clicks).

 Something to keep in mind here is that data now starts with Row 2 instead of Row 3.
 Otherwise, these formulas should be identical to what you used on the Key Metrics tab.